RajDandhare/jenkins_with_anisible_on_VM/README.md

     sudo yum install git
     sudo git config --global user.email "email_address"
     sudo git config --global user.name "username"

+**Ansible Installation :**

+    sudo dnf install ansible
+    sudo pip install ansible

+We have to edit the hosts file of Ansible to keep track of all nodes.

+    sudo vi /etc/ansible/hosts

+> update it on last line of the file.<br />
+> [`server_name`]<br />
+> #add only on Nodes where the docker contaners will run<br />
+> `VM's IP address`

+you can also use provided hosts file for reference.

+Now we have to edit ansible.cfg file

+    sudo vi /etc/ansible/ansible.cfg

+Append this on last line of the file:

+    [defaults]

+    #inventory = /root/anitest.yml
+    host_key_checking = False
+    #deprecation_warning = False
+    #remote_user = root

+Thats it for Ansible Installation!!!

 ### **Step 2 :** Create a repositorie in GitHub